After handily winning the first two games of the series, the Los Angeles Clippers drop Game 3 to the Portland Trail Blazers, 96-88.

 It’s the dynamic of a playoff game that often goes unnoticed because fans, writers, and analysts look for the hot topic as to why a team failed to secure a victory.
 Steve Clifford, Hornets coach, hinted at something similar when his team fell to the Miami Heat in game 2 of their Eastern conference series.

 “Not to be disrespectful, but you guys watch these games and you just come up like something’s got to change,” said Clifford.
 “Where sometimes you have to do the basic things better.
 Which is what basketball is.
 It kills me.
 Jeff Van Gundy always used to say, ‘Writers always love to say, “They made an adjustment.”’
-Usually the adjustment is some guy that went 1-for-8 [now went] 6-for-8.”
+Usually the adjustment is some guy that went 1-for-8 6-for-8.”

 It’s the perfect descriptor for game 3s happening without digging too deep and coming away with a hot take, like CP3 isn’t clutch or Griffin can’t lead a team, or something of that nature.